 Print or screen?

 Well… BOTH!
-We will give you the opportunity to take a printed program with the outline of worship, and to follow the service using a screen up front.
+We will give you the opportunity to take a printed program in the morning worship with the outline of worship, and to follow the service using a screen up front.
 Words for hymns/songs are usually on the screen, however hymnals and songbooks, or sheet music are available to those who like to see the musical notes!

 The Lord’s Supper/EUCHARIST

-We always have a gluten-free wafer available for anyone who has a need or a preference for them, and a single cup of grape juice, as well.
+We always have a gluten-free cracker available for anyone who has a need or a preference for them, and a single cup of grape juice, as well.

-(COMMUNION IS SERVED THE FIRST SUNDAY OF THE MONTH.
-All are welcome to the table!!)
+(At morning worship the COMMUNION IS SERVED THE FIRST SUNDAY OF THE MONTH.
+At Supper Church Communion is served EVERY GATHERING.
+ALL are welcome to the table!!)